-Click the double arrows next to More Info in the Style Manager to show the information panel.
+Click the More Info button in the Style Manager to show the information panel.
 When you choose More Info, the button changes to Less Info, which will hide the panel.
 The information panel is used to display more detail about the selected style.